-The research program for the future, then, is to develop the economic analysis of why inflows to unemployment increase at the beginning of a recession and why the outflows do not increase enough to keep unemployment duration from rising.
-Our hunch is that cyclical movements in both the number of unemployment spells and their duration stem largely from shared causes.
+We believe the challenge to future theoretical work is to develop coherent and plausible models that can account for the full range of relevant empirical evidence.
+In terms of the particular facts we hope to have clarified in this paper, theoretical analyses should explain why job-loss-induced inflows to unemployment increase at the beginning of a recession and why outflows do not increase enough to keep unemployment duration from rising.24 Our hunch is that cyclical movements in both the number of unemployment spells and their duration stem largely from shared causes.
 Like Hall (1988), we think of the relatively low employment (and real wages) during a recession as reflecting a leftward shift in the derived demand for labor along a positively sloped effective labor supply curve.
 Whatever it is that induces the leftward shift in labor demand motivates some firms to effect employment reductions through layoffs (many of which lead to unemployment) and also deters other firms from hiring enough to prevent a rise in the stock and duration of unemployment.
 If the effective short-run labor supply curve were perfectly inelastic, then wages would drop enough either to prevent the burst of layoffs or to induce some firms quickly to hire up the laid-off workers.
 Recognizing that real wage variation is not procyclical enough to prevent cyclical variation in employment and unemployment is another way of saying that the effective short-run labor supply curve is positively sloped rather than inelastic.

-The key remaining questions are then: (1) What causes labor demand to shift leftward during a recession, and (2) why is the effective short-run labor supply curve positively sloped?
-We suspect that, when we are able to answer these questions, the question of how cyclical unemployment variation divvies up between changes in inflow and outflow rates will no longer be very puzzling, or perhaps even very interesting.
+The key questions then become: (1) What causes labor demand to shift leftward during a recession, and (2) why is the effective short-run labor supply curve positively sloped?
+We suspect that the answers to these questions also will deliver straightforward answers to why cyclical unemployment variation divvies up as it does between changes in inflow and outflow rates.